intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

 <a name="VRz3S"></a>
 # Introduction
-op-fusion is a very widely used optimization approach in Deep-Learning.Consider we have two ops,Conv and Relu,in traditional way,we apply Conv op firstly,then store the value to the memory,after that we load the value and apply Relu.Obviously there have a useless load&store operations,we can fuse the Conv&Relu to remove the useless I/O,this is the key idea about op-fusion.<br />In Transformers-accelerated Libraries,we will provide a new class named injector for the op-fusion.In the perspective of the developers who want to apply the op-fusion optimization,they can make injector as a member of their jit_kernel class and initalize it in the kernel class's construct function,when they want to apply postop,just need to  call **injector->vector_compute** and tell injector what registers has been used by **injector->escape_regs**.Besides,upper level user also should call **injector->prepare_table** to prepare the LUT which postop need in the end of thier xbyak kernel.<br />injector supports 8 operators currently,there are exp,tanh,gelu,relu,linear,quantize(fp32->u8/s8),dequantize(u8/s8->fp32) and look-up result from LUT(as experimental API now).Injector also supports a postop-chain for apply multiple postops sequentially.
+op-fusion is a very widely used optimization approach in Deep-Learning.
+Considering we have two ops, Conv and Relu, in traditional way, we apply Conv op first, then store the value in the memory, after that we load the value and apply Relu.
+Obviously there have a useless load&store operations, we can fuse the Conv&Relu to remove the useless I/O, this is the key idea about op-fusion.<br />
+In SparseLib, we will provide a new class named injector for the op-fusion.
+From the perspective of the developers who want to apply the op-fusion optimization, they can make the injector a member of their jit_kernel class and initialize it in the kernel class's construct function, when they want to apply postop, just need to call **eltwise_injector->vector_compute** and tell injector what registers has been used by **eltwise_injector->escape_regs**.
+Besides, the upper-level users also should call **eltwise_injector->prepare_table** to prepare the LUT which element-wise-op needs at the end of their xbyak kernel.<br />
+**eltwise-injector** supports 8 operators currently, there are exp, tanh, gelu, relu, linear, quantize(fp32->u8/s8), dequantize(u8/s8->fp32) and look-up result from LUT(as experimental API now). **eltwise_injector** also supports a postop-chain for applying multiple postops(pure-eltwise op now, will support binary-op in the future) sequentially.
 <a name="vY7m9"></a>
 # Proposal
 <a name="ml53U"></a>
 ## Transformers-accelerated Libraries developer's perspective
 <a name="PuqaO"></a>
-### Framework changes
+### Framework features
 <a name="Bu07F"></a>
 #### param_types.hpp
-Add some new fields.The most important field is `postop_attr`,which indicate the postop's attribute developer want to apply,include data_type(e.g. fp32/bf16),op_type(e.g. element wise/binary wise),algo_type(e.g. Gelu/Relu),aplha(zero points for quantization),beta,sacle for some operators such as linear&quantize.
+Follow classes/structs will be introduced.
+The most important class is `postop_attr`, which indicate the postop's attribute developer wants to apply, including data_type(e.g. fp32/bf16), op_type(only support eltwise now), algo_type(e.g. Gelu/Relu), aplha(zero points for quantization), beta, sacle for some operators such as linear&quantize.
 ```cpp
 enum class postop_alg : uint8_t { exp, gelu, tanh, gelu, relu, quantize, dequantize, linear, int8_lut };